Kenneth N. Gilpin

 Kenneth Newcomer Gilpin (February 14, 1890 – June 21, 1947) was a military aviator in both World War I and World War II, who served three-terms in the Virginia House of Delegates and bred thoroughbred horses.

 Early life

 Gilpin was born in Baltimore to Hattie Newcomer, an heiress, and Henry Brooke Gilpin, a local merchant.
 His father's family could trace their ancestry to the American Revolutionary War and a farm near Bedford, Pennsylvania, as well as the distinguished Brooke family of Maryland.
-By 1907 his mother desired a country estate, and the family moved to Scaleby, in Clarke County, Virginia within four years.
-The manor was designed by Baltimore architect Howard Sill and named for the ancestral Gilpin family estate in Britain.
+By 1907 his mother desired a country estate, and the family moved to Scaleby, an estate home and farm located in Clarke County, Virginia, by 1911; Scaleby, later added to the National Register of Historic Places, is named for the ancestral Gilpin family estate in Britain.

-Gilpin attended the Gilman's School, then St. James School before attending the University of Virginia.
+Gilpin attended the Gilman's School, then St. James School, before attending the University of Virginia.

 Military career

 In 1916, Gilpin privately trained in Plattsburg, New York at a camp for citizen soldiers before joining the Naval Flying Corps.
 Gilpin fought in World War I as a naval aviator.
 When World War II broke out, Gilpin joined the military again, as a major in the Air Corps.